Employer Branding

 What are the challenges in employer branding?

-The challenge is to seamlessly extend the existing communication to customers and other stakeholders to employees and potential talents.
-The focus should be on the emotional bond.
-Numerous studies show that the success factors for employer attractiveness are less the negotiable factors such as salary, training opportunities, flexible working hours or pension provision.
+The challenge is to seamlessly extend existing communication with customers and other stakeholders to employees and potential talent.
+The focus here should be on emotional loyalty.
+Numerous studies show that the success factors for employer attractiveness are not so much negotiable factors such as salary, training opportunities, flexible working hours or retirement benefits.
 These factors tend to be the standards and are taken for granted.
-If you really want to stand out, you have to put soft features in the foreground, such as nice colleagues and superiors, appealing work content, responsibility or appreciation.
+If you really want to stand out, you have to focus on soft features such as nice colleagues and superiors, appealing work content, responsibility or appreciation.
 The attractive presentation of these emotional factors in combination with the standard factors is the key to a successful employer brand.

 HOW TO EMPLOYER BRANDING